 Update: This post is now out of date!
 After over a year working with the fine folks at Vox, I’ve since struck back out on my own.
-Maybe we should work together?
+Maybe you and I should work together?

 Whenever I’m asked to describe what I do, I’ve always said that I enjoy working on difficult design problems alongside good, thoughtful people.
 I’ve looked to do that throughout my client practice, and over the years I’ve been very fortunate to have found so many opportunities to do so.